Types of Insulin Chart

 Summary

-Insulin transports sugar into the cells of:
+Insulin transports sugar into the cells of muscles, liver, kidneys, and fatty tissue but not the brain.

 The brain cells can absorb glucose independently of insulin.
 The body also stores glucose, which it does not immediately need for energy production, in glycogen in the liver and especially in the muscles.

-Fast-acting Insulin
+1. Fast-acting Insulin

-The blood sugar lowering effect usually occurs after around ten to 15 minutes and with particularly fast turbo insulin even after five minutes.
+The blood sugar lowering effect usually occurs after around ten to 15 minutes and with particularly fast turbo insulin (even after five minutes).
 The most significant impact is often reached after approximately an hour before it subsides after around three hours.
 With human insulin, the peak is reached after two to three hours.
 The effects can last up to eight hours.

 Fast-acting Insulin Working